Ethiel97/laravel_pusher_axios/README.md

 ## Getting Started
+Make sure you have `npm` and `composer` on your local machine

 1. Clone this repository and cd into it
+2. Run `composer install` to download laravel dependencies
-2. Execute `npm install` to download dependencies
+3. Execute `npm install` to download dependencies
-3. Execute `npm run dev` to build project assets
+4. Execute `npm run dev` to build project assets
-4. Don't forget to set up the database properly
+5. Don't forget to set up the database properly
-5. Run php `php artisan migrate --seed` to run migrations with seeding
+6. Run php `php artisan migrate --seed` to run migrations with seeding
-6. Execute `php artisan serve` to run the project in your browser
+7. Execute `php artisan serve` to run the project in your browser
-7. See the tutorial for useful notes
+8. See the tutorial for useful notes

 ### Prerequisites